Shia15/Shia15/README.md

-# 👋 Hi, I'm Shia Helenne Miller
+# 👋 Hi, I'm Shia Miller

 I'm a **Software Engineering student at Penn State** with a strong interest in **Cybersecurity, Frontend Development**, and **Data Science**.
 I'm passionate about building useful, beautiful things | from secure systems to web apps.